 Call for Discussion Facilitators

-All discussion sessions will take place on Friday, September 2, 2016.
+All CRE discussion sessions will take place on Friday, September 1, 2017.
 Sessions will last 60 minutes.
-Any faculty or staff member interested in facilitating one of the first-year student discussion sections can register by completing the facilitator sign-up form AND registering to attend one of the facilitator workshops offered below.
+Any faculty or staff member interested in facilitating one of the CRE discussion sections can register by completing the facilitator sign-up form AND registering to attend one of the facilitator workshops offered below.

-To help prepare volunteers to facilitate discussions, CETL has designed and scheduled three workshops with the help of faculty and staff with expertise in the themes and topics of the article.
+To help prepare volunteers to facilitate discussions, CETL has designed and scheduled three workshops with the help of faculty and staff with expertise in the themes and topics of the essay.
+The workshops are not mandatory but are encouraged for those who have never facilitated a CRE discussion.
 Facilitators need only attend one but are welcome at any or all of them.
 The workshop dates are as follows:

-All workshops are from 1-3pm and will be held in GML E175.
+All workshops are from 1-3pm and will be held in Engelmann B73.
 Interested persons may register for any of these three sessions by completing the following form:

-Facilitators will receive a copy of the article as well as additional resources designed to introduce you to the themes and topics of the essay.
+Facilitators will receive a copy of the essay as well as additional resources designed to introduce you to the themes and topics of the essay.
 CETL will also provide a discussion guide and other resources.
-More details about the Common Reading Experience and complimentary events can be found on the Student Success Center website.
+More details about the CRE and complimentary events can be found on the Student Success Center website.

 A Commitment to Common Experience

 The Common Reading Experience is a joint project sponsored by the Student Success Center and CETL.
 Its aim is to spark conversation about important social and moral issues; to connect first-year students with faculty and staff members from disciplines around the university; to introduce students to the nature of university work and discussion.
-By asking an incoming class of freshmen to read the same book, students have a rare opportunity to share how it affected them and understand how and why someone else may have read it differently.
-More details about the Common Reading Experience and this year’s selection can be found on the Student Success Center website.
+By asking an incoming class of first-year students to read the same text, students have a rare opportunity to share how it affected them and understand how and why someone else may have read it differently.

 “Democracy and discussion imply a process of giving and taking, speaking and listening, describing and witnessing—all of which help expand horizons and foster mutual understanding.
 Discussion is one of the best ways to nurture growth because it is premised on the idea that only through collaboration and cooperation with others can we be exposed to new points of view.
 This exposure increases our understanding and renews our motivation to continue learning.
 In the process, our democratic instincts are confirmed: by giving the floor to as many different participants as possible, a collective wisdom emerges that would have been impossible for any of the participants to achieve on their own.”